Ronan, Montana

 Ronan (Salish: ocqʔetkʷ) is a city in Lake County, Montana, United States.
-It lies on the Flathead Indian Reservation, approximately 12 miles south of Flathead Lake in the northwestern part of the state.
+It is on the Flathead Indian Reservation.
 The population was 1,955 at the 2020 census.

 History

+The reservation, on which Ronan is located, was created through the July 16, 1855, Hellgate Treaty.
+It was made between the United States and the Bitterroot Salish, Upper Pend d'Oreille, and Lower Kutenai tribes.
+The group is now known as the Confederated Salish and Kootenai Tribes.

 Originally called Spring Creek, Ronan's name was changed in 1893 in honor of Major Peter Ronan, superintendent of the Flathead Indian Reservation.